-The New Kingdom is the period covering the Eighteenth, Nineteenth, and Twentieth dynasty of Egypt, from the 16th century BC to the 11th century BC.
+The New Kingdom is the period covering the Eighteenth, Nineteenth, and Twentieth dynasties of Egypt, from the 16th century BC to the 11th century BC.

-The New Kingdom began with the expulsion of the Hyksos (Hykdod) from Northern Egypt.
-A succession of Pharaohs enlarged the country, eventually experiencing Egypt's greatest territorial extent.
-Egypt extended far into Nubia in the south, Libya in the west, and held wide territories in the Near East.
+The New Kingdom began with the expulsion of the Hyksos (Hykdod) who had invaded Northern Egypt.
+A succession of Pharaohs enlarged the country, eventually pushing Egypt's borders to their greatest territorial extent.
+New Kingdom Pharaohs ruled far into Nubia in the south, Libya in the west, and held wide territories in the Near East.
 Egyptian armies fought with Hittite armies for control of modern-day Syria.
+Most New Kingdom Pharaohs ruled from Thebes and were buried in the Valley of the Kings.

 The Eighteenth Dynasty ruled from 1550 to 1295 BC: